Panel participants at the JANM event paid tribute to the late Min Yasui. Photo: George Johnston

 Other speakers included UCLA Professor Lane Hirabayashi, who also serves as the inaugural George and Sakaye Aratani Chair in Japanese American Incarceration, Redress and Community; and Greg Kimura, JANM president and CEO.

 Born in 1916 in Hood River, Ore., Min Yasui would as a young man earn his law degree from the University of Oregon School of Law.
 He used his knowledge of the law and the U.S. Constitution to challenge the legality of a military curfew order directed at anyone of Japanese ancestry in the U.S. following of the United States’ declaration of war on Japan and President Franklin Roosevelt’s Executive Order 9066.

 On March 28, 1942, Yasui purposely violated the curfew order with the intent of testing its legality and that of the discriminatory executive order that spawned it — and was arrested.

 Yasui would spend nine months in solitary confinement — but he got his wish.
 Along with similar legal challenges by fellow Nisei Gordon Hirabayashi and Fred Korematsu, Yasui’s case would reach the Supreme Court.
 All three men lost their cases, with the high court siding with the U.S. government.

-Following the defeat and after his release from incarceration at Idaho’s Minidoka War Relocation Center, Yasui would move on with his life — marrying, moving to Denver, Colo., and becoming a father to three
+Following the defeat and after his release from incarceration at Idaho’s Minidoka War Relocation Center, Yasui would move on with his life — marrying, moving to Denver, Colo., and becoming a father to three daughters.